Vinyldude8896/ReadMe-Generator/generatedfiles/readme.md

 - [Questions](#questions)

 ## Installation
-  No need for an install.
-This can be ran as a web app in your browser.
+  No need for installation.
+You can use the handy web app via the link. https://vinyldude8896.github.io/Weather-Dashboard/

 ## Usage
-  just used for searching artists
+  This is used for multiple city searches to gain weather results.

 ## Contribution
-  None at the current time
+  None

 ## Testing
-  Feel free to test multiple artist searches.
+  Test multiple city searches.

 ## Questions
-  - GitHub Username: ThisIsMyGitHub
+  - GitHub Username: Vinyldude8896
-  - email address: ThisIsMe@yahoo.ca
+  - email address: kevinnivek@me.com
   - additional instructions:
-  234-567-8901
+  cell: 222-333-4444